alexjames/architecturediaries/security/core/authentication.md

 JWT (JSON Web Token) is a popular format for cryptographic tokens.

 ### Comparing Sessions and Tokens
 The network round-trip time to pull session information from a database for session-based auth is likely more expensive than the time it takes for HMAC signature verification used in token-based auth.
 With the latter, token generation can be decoupled from token verification, allowing the use of separate servers for each.
-With the use of `sessionID`s, this isn’t as easy to do.
+With the use of `sessionID`s, this type of decoupling is harder to implement because the application server will need to know about session data being created by the authentication server.

 Session based auth is commonly done with cookies, making it more targeted towards web browsers.
-Applications outside the browser, mobile applications and IOT devices work better with tokens since they can more easily attach them to HTTP request headers and don’t have to implement cookie management.
+Applications outside the browser, mobile applications and IoT devices work better with tokens since they can more easily attach them to HTTP request headers and don’t have to implement cookie management.
 Some webapps may combine both session and token based authentication.

 Ultimately, both session and token based auth rely on the client presenting some bytes of data to the web server that prove its identity.
 Both schemes are equally susceptible to compromise when conducted over unencrypted channels.